jdhitsolutions/PSScriptTools/docs/Out-VerboseTee.md

 This command has an alias of Tee-Verbose.

+You might use it like this in a script.

 Begin {

     $log = New-RandomFilename -useTemp -extension log

-    Write-Detail "Starting $($myinvocation.mycommand)" -Prefix begin | Tee-Verbose $log Write-Detail "Logging verbose output to $log" -prefix begin | Tee-Verbose -append Write-Detail "Initializing data array" -Prefix begin | Tee-Verbose $log -append
+    Write-Detail "Starting $($myinvocation.mycommand)" -Prefix begin | Tee-Verbose $log

+    Write-Detail "Logging verbose output to $log" -prefix begin | Tee-Verbose -append

+    Write-Detail "Initializing data array" -Prefix begin | Tee-Verbose $log -append

     $data = @()

 } #begin

 When the command is run with -Verbose you will see the verbose output and it will be saved to the specified log file.